xynehq/jaf/docs/adk-layer.md

 ## Introduction

-The FAF ADK (Agent Development Kit) Layer is a functional programming implementation of Google ADK-style agent development patterns, built on top of FAF's core framework.
-It provides a comprehensive set of tools for building sophisticated AI agents while maintaining FAF's fundamental principle of avoiding classes and embracing functional programming.
+The JAF ADK (Agent Development Kit) Layer is a functional programming implementation of Google ADK-style agent development patterns, built on top of JAF's core framework.
+It provides a comprehensive set of tools for building sophisticated AI agents while maintaining JAF's fundamental principle of avoiding classes and embracing functional programming.

 ### What is ADK and Why Use It?

-The ADK Layer bridges the gap between FAF's minimal functional core and the rich feature set needed for production agent applications.
+The ADK Layer bridges the gap between JAF's minimal functional core and the rich feature set needed for production agent applications.
 It provides:

 - **Rich Tool Ecosystem**: Seamless integration with OpenAPI, CrewAI, LangChain, and MCP protocols
 - **Advanced Session Management**: Persistent conversation state with pluggable providers